FFIEC sets the standard for cybersecurity compliance of federally supervised financial institutions

 The digital modernization of banking and finance brought about accessibility and convenience but introduced increased risk for cyber attacks on financial data and systems as well as third-party providers servicing these industries.

 The Federal Financial Institutions Examination Council (FFIEC) is an interagency body composed of five regulatory agencies: the Board of Governors of the Federal Reserve System (FRB), the Federal Deposit Insurance Corporation (FDIC), the National Credit Union Administration (NCUA), Office of the Comptroller of the Currency (OCC), the Consumer Financial Protection Bureau (CFFP), and the State Liaison Committee (SLC).

-As risks to financial data increased with the digital modernization of the banking and finance industry, FFIEC members began taking steps to raise awareness in the the industry of the inevitably of cybersecurity attacks and the necessity of adequately preparing for and stopping them.
-As result of this was the FFIEC’s creation of a Cybersecurity and Critical Instrastructure Working Group in 2013.
+As risks to digitized financial data increased, FFIEC members began taking steps to raise awareness in the financial industry of the inevitably of cybersecurity attacks and the necessity of identifying, assessing, and mitigating these risks.
+To this end, in 2013, the FFIEC created a Cybersecurity and Critical Infrastructure Working Group.